AllBankingSolutions.com

 Long-term capital gains tax are exempt from tax.

 Insurance policies There are a range of life insurance products to choose from, such as term life insurance, whole life insurance, variable life insurance, universal life insurance, and variable universal life insurance.
 Annuities are tax-deferred investments that guarantee you regular payments at some future time, usually retirement.
 It is a market-linked security.
-Interest rate: Depends on returns of the funds
+Interest rate: Depends on returns of the funds (Returns are in the range of 6 to 7% only)

 Tax benefit: Rebate under section 80C